yegor256/blog/_drafts/_deps.md

 First, let me explain what's wrong with fixed dependencies.

-Say, I create a library X, which depends on, say, a logging facility, which is a third-party library, not mine.
-Thus, my library X has a _dependency_.
-The logging library has a version number, which is, say, `1.13.5`.
+Say I create a library X, which depends on, for example, a logging facility, which is a third-party library, not mine.
+Thus my library X has a _dependency_.
+The logging library has a version number, such as `1.13.5`.
 I put this text into the `pom.xml` file of X:

 {% highlight xml %}